kochezz/EDA01_Pillar1e_PY/README.md

-# Iris Flower Classification

-This project classifies iris flowers into one of three species based on their sepal and petal measurements.
+# Data Science Course content

+This project aims to follow along the journey of qualifiying as a data analyst.

+Iris Classification Project was used as the template for this.

 ## Project Structure